apache/mesos/docs/configuration.md

     --hostname=VALUE
   </td>
   <td>
-The hostname the slave node should report, or that the master should advertise in ZooKeeper.
+The hostname the agent node should report, or that the master should advertise in ZooKeeper.
-If left unset, the hostname is resolved from the IP address that the master/slave binds to; unless the user explicitly prevents that, using <code>--no-hostname_lookup</code>, in which case the IP itself is used.
+If left unset, the hostname is resolved from the IP address that the master/agent binds to; unless the user explicitly prevents that, using <code>--no-hostname_lookup</code>, in which case the IP itself is used.
   </td>